oracle/graal/docs/reference-manual/embedding/embed-languages.md

 In Linux environments that support Memory Protection Keys, the `--engine.MemoryProtection=true` option can be used to isolate the heaps of Polyglot Isolates at the hardware level.
 If an engine is created with this option, a dedicated protection key will be allocated for the isolated engine's heap.
-GraalVM will only enable access to the engine's heap when executing code of the Polyglot Isolate.
+GraalVM only enables access to the engine's heap when executing code of the Polyglot Isolate.

 ## Embed Guest Languages in Java